 If you are carrying back your NOL to tax years after 2009, enter the total of your nonrefundable tax credits.
+Do not enter an amount that is more than the amount of your adjusted income tax liability on line 15.
 If line 15 is zero or less, enter zero on line 16.